Last Updated: July 12, 2025

 Legal and Tax Bracket Considerations in Florida

 While a 1031 exchange defers taxes, it does not eliminate them.
-You will still be responsible to pay taxes, but at a future date.
+You will still be responsible to pay the tax deferred, but at a future date.

 It's crucial to know: